ndea/rimportor/README.md

 Import your records blazingly fast.
 Are you searching for a fast bulk import?
 Well here you go!
 Rimportor is a new and modern bulk import gem for your rails apps.
 At this point you might ask why Rimportor is so fast?
-Well Rimportor uses concurrency to build a big insert statement and then commits this statement in one transaction to the database.
+Well Rimportor uses concurrency together with Arel to build a big insert statement and then commit this statement in one transaction to the database.
-Let's start the tour
+Let's start the tour!

 ## Installation